rustnl/rustnl2025/src/pages/talks/predrag.md

 Unintentional breakage sucks for everyone involved.
 It's a sociotechnical problem, and we need to do better on both the "socio" and the "technical" parts.
-SemVer is a part of it, but just a small part: it doesn't cover ABI stability, some stability guarantees are fuzzy (does impl PartialOrd mean "some order exists" or "this specific order is guaranteed"?), some changes are "breaking but not major" etc. If running cargo update breaks my program, being told "sorry, that change was breaking but not major" isn't any consolation!
+SemVer is a part of it, but just a small part: it doesn't cover all aspects of stability, some stability guarantees are fuzzy, some changes are "breaking but not major" etc. If running `cargo update` breaks my program, being told "sorry, that change was breaking but not major" isn't any consolation!

 Solving this will require a user-centric view of breakage.
 Acting upon that